Standard Deviation Calculator

 Sample standard deviation applies when data comes from a Random sample of population.
 Since samples never capture everything, statisticians apply Bias correction to avoid underestimating variability.
 This creates a Corrected sample standard deviation.

 This method uses Sample variance and functions as an Unbiased estimator.
 It plays a critical role when using Random sampling in surveys, experiments, and market research.
+If you are curious how to find standard deviation on calculator TI 30X, this distinction becomes important.

 Unsure how to add up hours correctly for work or projects?
 Our Hours Calculator can do it for you.